felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/push-catalog.md

 - Landscape orientation (not portrait nor square).
 - At least 1024 x 768 pixels, in 4:3 format.
-- Between 1 Mb and 10 Mb in size.
 - JPG or PNG format.

-Just Eat guidelines suggest to save your images with the same name as the dish they represent, for example `LargeChickenNuggetsAndChips.jpg`.

 ---